 When I graduated from Uni, I knew I wanted to write, but I wasn’t sure what I wanted to write about.
 I decided to get a job in which I was writing every day, so when inspiration struck I’d have the skills to turn my ideas into something solid.
-I was lucky enough to do work experience with the Home and Away script department, and was then hired as a script assistant.
+I was lucky enough to do work experience with the Home and Away script department and was hired as a script assistant.
 After a couple of submissions, I started to write scripts for the show.
 This experience was invaluable and taught me so much about how to structure a story, write action and dialogue and work to tight deadlines.

 After a couple of years I got itchy feet.
 I had a boss who kept telling me to ‘Get out and see the world while you’re young!’
 (Actually, he said ‘Get out while you can!’ but I chose to put a more positive spin on it!)
-I took his advice, booked a one-way ticket to Spain, and ended up waitressing in the Canary Islands for over a year, then travelling around Europe.
+I took his advice, booked a one-way ticket to Spain and ended up waitressing in the Canary Islands for a year, then travelling around Europe.